CabooseSayzWTF/SR2-PC-Ported-Map-CTS/README.md

 # SR2-PC-Ported-Map-CTS
-This is the CTS files for the ported maps that lack actual gamemode spawns and what not
+This is the CTS files for the ported maps that lack actual gamemode spawns and what not.
+Feel free to edit these files and make your own spawns, weapon placements etc.
+If you want me to include your changes be sure to do a pull request.
+Just be aware your cts files if requested to merge will be looked over as well as tested.
+Please do not include any GoTR related content to these cts files, any GoTR based content (weapons etc) will be ignored.